 The Audit Committee oversees the Company's financial reporting process on behalf of the Board of Directors.
 Management has the primary responsibility for the Company's financial statements and the reporting process, including the systems of internal control.
-The independent auditors are responsible for performing an independent audit of the Company's financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) and issuing a report thereon, as well as issuing a report on management's assessment of the effectiveness of internal control over financial reporting.
+The independent registered public accounting firm ("independent auditors") is responsible for performing an independent audit of the Company's financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) and issuing a report thereon, as well as issuing a report on management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting.
 The Audit Committee is responsible for monitoring and overseeing the conduct of these activities and for supervising the relationship between the Company and the independent auditors.